-Do you keep losing your keys, or forgetting names of people you just met?
+Do you keep losing your keys, forgetting where you parked your car, or drawing a blank on names of people you just met?
 Maybe you can’t remember where you left your wallet more often than you’d care to admit.
-Such lapses of memory tend to get people of a certain age to start stressing that they’re experiencing Alzheimer’s or
+Such lapses of memory tend to get people of a certain

 Various dementia types can be caused by medical or psychiatric conditions, among them high fever, vitamin deficiency, head trauma, or depression.
 These are the so-called “reversible dementias.”
 Other dementia types are irreversible and—if you’re wondering, “Is dementia hereditary?”—can be caused by family genes.